-The bill amends Section 27-1-727 of the Montana Code Annotated to revise the liability limitations for equine activities.
-It specifies that equine activity sponsors or professionals are generally not liable for injuries or deaths resulting from inherent risks in equine activities, with certain exceptions.
-These exceptions include situations where the sponsor or professional failed to properly inspect or maintain equipment, did not assess a participant's ability to safely engage in the activity, or acted with willful disregard for safety.
-The bill also clarifies that waivers for equine activities must state known inherent risks and include a specific statement regarding the waiver of legal rights.
+The bill amends Section 27-1-727 of the Montana Code Annotated to revise the liability limitations for equine activity sponsors and professionals.
+It specifies that these individuals are not liable for injuries or deaths resulting from inherent risks in equine activities, with certain exceptions.
+The exceptions include situations where the sponsor or professional provided faulty equipment, failed to assess a participant's ability, or acted with willful disregard for safety.
+The bill also clarifies that waivers for equine activities must state known inherent risks and include a specific statement regarding the waiver of legal rights, including the right to a jury trial.

 Additionally, the bill allows for waivers or releases related to equine activities to be legally challenged on any grounds, ensuring that participants have the ability to contest the validity of such waivers.
-It also stipulates that compliant waivers are not subject to certain prohibitions under existing law.
-Overall, the bill aims to balance the protection of equine activity providers with the rights of participants to challenge liability waivers.
+It also states that compliant waivers are not subject to certain existing legal provisions, thereby reinforcing the enforceability of these waivers while maintaining participant rights.

 Statutes affected: